TheresaLui/SelfHelpContent_v2/articles/Microsoft.Storage_ADAuth_AzureFiles_TSG/tsg-positional-paremeter-error.md

 ## **Root Cause/Mitigation**
 This error is most likely triggered by a syntax error in the Join-AzStorageAccountforAuth command.
-Please make sure the customer is running the command exactly as specified here: https://docs.microsoft.com/azure/storage/files/storage-files-identity-ad-ds-enable#run-join-azstorageaccountforauth.
+Please make sure the customer is running the command exactly as [specified here](https://docs.microsoft.com/azure/storage/files/storage-files-identity-ad-ds-enable#run-join-azstorageaccountforauth).
 Look for spelling mistakes or any special characters which could have got added while copy pasting the command.
 If needed, try manually typing the command and see if it helps resolve the issue.